 imgNL11, … ];

 As an example, imgnLij means the first moment (mean) of the L band of the block in row i, column j of img n, where i = 1:7, j = 1:7, n = 1:N. Each row of the matrix is the 294 features extracted from a single image. L is second moment (standard deviation); actually variance works about the same; that’s what we did in the ICME paper.
 Note that for a 2D matrix M, std(std(M)) does not compute the correct standard deviation! (try it on [3 3; 1 5]) Instead, convert M to a column vector using the : operator first, as in std(M(:)).

+Note that some of the S and T values should be negative – if not, maybe you forgot to transform to type double to do math?

 You will then want to normalize your features, because L, S, and T bands have somewhat different scales, as do the means and variances.
+(From the formulas, what are they?)
 The easiest method:

 a.
 Scale each feature type (for example, all the L) so that its max value for any block in the image set = 1 and its min value = 0.
 To do this for L, you will need to find the max and min of all the L means of all 49 blocks in all images in all training and testing sets together (don’t normalize each image or set separately)!
 [Yes, you should read the ~1000 images from all 4 folders into a single feature matrix and pass that to the normalize function.
 Then split it back up when you train and test.]
 Then the output is out = (orig-min)/(max-min) – you can verify this works.
 You may use the normalizeFeatures01.m code I gave you to compute this.

-Another option, which in theory could work better (and is an opportunity to experiment if you wished):
+Another option, which in theory could work better:

 b.
 Scale so that it’s “zero mean, unit variance”.
 This is another typical approach: make the mean of that single feature type to be 0 and the standard deviation 1 by first subtracting the mean for the feature type, then dividing by its standard deviation.
+This is a little less sensitive to outliers, although past students have found that it doesn’t affect performance much.

 You should save your results in a file so that you don’t have to keep extracting features every time you turn on your machine, or rerun your classifier with a new set of parameters: